danser27/IBM-DS/README.md

 # IBM Data Science Professional Certificate

-This is a repository for the professional certificate in DS at IBM.
+This is a repository for the professional certificate in Data Science at IBM.